JeremBr/ACL_Project/Project 2/README.md

 ## Importants aspects of this project:

-    - (1): We have to make sure that two runners are not at the same position at time T.
+    - (1): We have to make sure that two runners are not at the same position at time t.

     - (2): We also have to check that a runner doesn't have a task between two tasks.
 If he is running from position p at time t to position q, he can't be at any position between t and t+t_pq.